Vict0r-Git/DevOps-group3/use-cases/use-case-24.md

 ### Preconditions
 Obtain dataset of all information of world
 ### Success End Condition
-Analyst receives the requested report of population of world.
+Analyst receives the requested report of population of people living in the cities and people not living in cities in each region.
 ### Failed End Condition
 None
 ### Primary Actor